-Harps Food Stores, Inc., based in Springdale, Arkansas, is a chain of 87 supermarkets located across Arkansas, Oklahoma, Missouri, and Kansas.
-Harps is the largest employee-owned company in Arkansas and the 30th largest in the United States.
+Based in Springdale, Arkansas., Harps Food Stores, Inc. is an 87-store supermarket chain with stores in Arkansas, Oklahoma, Missouri, and Kansas.
+It is the largest employee-owned company in Arkansas and the 30th largest in the United States.

-Despite this unforgiving environment, most grocers have, until very recently, tended to make promotional decisions based mainly on the 3 things: the amount of available vendor marketing fees; history and tradition; and “gut instinct.”
-This is understandable since measuring grocery and retail data is a highly complex and labor-intensive endeavor.
+Despite the retail industry’s competitive landscape and thin margins, most grocers have, until recently, made promotional decisions mainly based on three things: the amount of vendor marketing fees available, history and tradition, and “gut instinct”.
+These approaches are understandable given that measuring grocery and retail data is a complex and labor-intensive endeavour.

-The changing and dynamic relationships between products and customers, in addition to the effects of pricing and promotions, make understanding and leveraging all this data a “humanly impossible” task.1
+The changing and dynamic relationships between products and customers, in addition to the effects of pricing and promotions, make it humanly impossible to understand and leverage all this data.1

-Promotion decisions are further complicated by ripple effects, including cannibalization and forward-buying.
-For example, putting “brand A” of soda on promotion may increase sales of related products, such as salty snacks.
-But it’s also likely to cannibalize “brand B” of soda sales for that week and probably next week’s soda brand A sales, due to forward-buying.
+At the same time, promotion decisions are complicated by something called the “ripple effect”, which includes halo sales, cannibalization, and forward-buying.
+For example, promoting “Brand A” of soda may boost the sales of related products such as salty snacks.
+But it’s also likely to cannibalize “Brand B” soda sales that week and probably next week’s “Brand A” soda sales due to forward buying.

 Promotional Product Selection

-Daisy’s A.I. enables us to analyze Harp’s transactional data on a giant scale, and as a result, this significant improvement in promotional effectiveness supports our ability to meet the needs of our shoppers by keeping our prices competitive and enhancing our profitability.
+Daisy’s AI enables us to analyze Harp’s transaction data on a giant scale, and as a result, this significant improvement in promotional effectiveness supports our ability to meet the needs of our shoppers by keeping our prices competitive and enhancing our profitability.

-In 2016, Harps decided to deploy A.I. to improve and optimize its chain-wide pricing and promotional efforts.
-Citing the weekly print circular as its largest advertising expense, Harps looked to Daisy to help analyze its data to “review which products should be featured in its frequent circulars.”2
+Harps decided to deploy AI to improve and optimize its chain-wide pricing and promotional efforts.
+Citing the weekly print circular as its largest advertising expense, the company looked to Daisy to help analyze its data to “review the products to feature in its circulars”.

-Artificial intelligence creates a model of the retail environment that connects a retailer’s actions (promotions, prices, inventory, purchasing, real estate) to market results while factoring in the “ripple effects” caused by these actions.
-This allows A.I. to evaluate future outcomes, even if there is no historical precedent.
-In effect, A.I. can simulate the future.
+AI creates a model of the retail environment that connects a retailer’s actions to market results, factoring in the “ripple effects”.
+This allows AI to evaluate future outcomes, even if there is no historical precedent.
+In effect, AI can simulate the future.

-Daisy’s A.I. enabled Harps’ merchandising and marketing personnel to rapidly analyze transactional data on a massive scale and simulate potential strategies, ultimately “supercharging” the process by which it makes promotional planning and pricing decisions.
-As a result, Harps uses A.I. to improve promotional effectiveness, meet the needs of shoppers by keeping prices competitive and increase revenue without added margin.
+Daisy’s AI platform enabled Harps’ merchandising and marketing personnel to rapidly analyze transaction data on a massive scale and simulate potential strategies, ultimately “supercharging” the process by which the company makes promotional planning and pricing decisions.

 Sign up to receive our newsletter